Class field theory for function fields and finite abelian torsors: Finite local-local torsors over affine curves

 Now let $H$ be a smooth $k$-group, and denote by $m: H\times_k H\rightarrow H$ the multiplication map, and by $\pr_i : H\times_k H \rightarrow H$ projection onto the $i$-th factor.
 If $G$ is any fppf sheaf of abelian groups, the set of {\em primitive elements} in $H^1_{\fppf}(H,G)$ is by definition the kernel of the map

 \begin{prop} Let $H$ be a smooth $k$-group and $G$ a finite local $k$-group.
 The canonical map

 is injective, with image equal to the set of primitive elements. \end{prop}

 \begin{proof} We first note that \eqref{eq:ext-fppf} is injective: if $E$ is an extension of $G$ by $H$ that admits a section, then $E\simeq H\times G$ as $k$-schemes.
 As $G$ is finite local and $H$ is smooth, the induced homomorphism $E_{\red}\rightarrow E\rightarrow H$ must be an isomorphism, and it follows that $E \simeq H\times G$ as $k$-groups.
 Thanks to \cite[Lemma 2.4]{SOS}, the image of \eqref{eq:ext-fppf} is contained in the set of primitive elements.
+To see that the image is exactly the set of primitive elements, let $P$ be a $G$-torsor of $H$ which represents a primitive element in $H^1_{\fppf}(H,G)$.
+We need to show that $P$ has a $k$-group structure such that the morphism $P\to H$ is a $k$-homomorphism whose kernel is isomorphic to $G$.
+As $m^*P=\pr_1^*P+\pr_2^*P$ in $H^1_{\fppf}(H\times_k H,G)$, we have a commutative diagram

-To see that the image is exactly the set of primitive elements, one proceeds as in the proof of \cite[Theorem 2.6]{SOS}, noting that the proof of \cite[VII, \S3 No. 15, Theorem 5]{Serre} cited there carries over to our situation {\em mutatis mutandis} due to the fact that any map from a smooth group such as $H$ or $H\times_k H$ to the local $G$ must be constant. \end{proof}
+where the upper horizontal arrow, denoted by $m_P\colon P\times_kP\to P$, is compatible with the actions of $G\times_k G$ and $G$ with respect to the multiplication $G\times G\to G$ on $G$ as in the proof of \cite[Theorem 2.6]{SOS}.
+Moreover, as $P\to H$ is finite and radicial, the induced map on $k$-points $P(k)\to H(k)$ is bijective.
+Hence, there is a unique $e_P \in P(k)$ lifting the identity element $e \in H(k)$, which must moreover satisfy $m_P(e_P\times e_P)=e_P$.
+The proof of \cite[VII, \S3, No.\,15, Theorem 5]{Serre} cited there carries over to our situation {\em mutatis mutandis} due to the fact that any map from a smooth group such as $H$ or $H\times_k H$ to the local $G$ must be constant, from which it follows that the maps $m_P$ and $e_P$ endow $P$ with a $k$-group structure.
+It is also clear from our construction that the morphism $P\to H$ is a morphism of $k$-groups whose kernel coincides with $G$.
+This completes the proof. \end{proof}

 \begin{cor} Let $H$ be a smooth $k$-group, and denote by $\omega_H$ the subspace of $H^0(H,\Omega^1_{H/k})$ consisting of translation invariant 1-forms.
 There is a functorial isomorphism of $k$-vector spaces